OPENPAD-AI/openpadprotocol-verifiernode/README.md

 - Make sure the environment variables in `.env` are configured correctly before starting the project.
 - The `Makefile` commands assume that the API endpoints are available on the base URL `http://localhost:5000/api`.
-- **Important** : If you interact directly with the contract without going through the backend, you must use the API endpoints **get-verifier-signature-node-enter** and **get-verifier-signature-node-exit** to retrieve the signature.
+- **Important** : If you interact directly with the contract without going through this source, you must use the API endpoints **get-verifier-signature-node-enter** and **get-verifier-signature-node-exit** to retrieve the signature.
 Then, use these signatures to call the contract functions **nodeEnterWithSignature** and **nodeExitWithSignature**.

 For further assistance, please refer to the project documentation or contact the development team.

 # Implementing Node Start/Stop Verification with React